sharpblade4/confs/mac_tweaks.md

 	end repeat
 	```
 ### Widgets
 * installed open-source calendar widget that will raise from menubar: https://www.mowglii.com/itsycal/
+* to change order of icons in menu-bar, press CMD and drag the icon.